rust-lang/rfcs/text/0000-futures.md

 waker in order to inform the executor that the task which owns the `Future` should get scheduled and executed again.

-The RFC defines two concrete `Waker` types, with which implementors of `Futures` and asynchronous functions will interact: `Waker` and `LocalWaker`.
-Both of these types define a `wake(&self)` function which is used to schedule the task that is associated to the `Waker` again.
+The RFC defines a concrete `Waker` types with which implementors of `Futures` and asynchronous functions will interact.
+This type defines a `wake(&self)` function which is used to schedule the task that is associated to the `Waker` to be polled again.

-The difference between those types is that `Waker` implements the `Send` and `Sync` marker traits, while `LocalWaker` doesn't.
-This means a `Waker` can be sent to another thread and stored there in order to wake up the associated task later on, while a `LocalWaker` cannot be sent.
-Depending on the capabilities of the underlying executor a `LocalWaker` can be converted into a `Waker`.
-Most executors in the ecosystem will implement this functionality.
-The exception will be highly specialized executors, which e.g. want to avoid the cost of all synchronization.

-Calling the `wake()` method on a `Waker` will in general be more expensive than on a `LocalWaker` instance, due to additional synchronization.

-Executors will always pass a `LocalWaker` instance to the tasks they poll.

 The mechanism through which tasks get scheduled again depends on the executor which is driving the task.